ansible/tower-cli/docs/ROLE_MANAGEMENT.md

  - A type of permission like "use", "update", or "admin"
  - A resource that this permission applies to, like an inventory or credential
- - The actor, in the form of a user or a team, that receives the permission

-Collectively, this is a "Role Based Access Control" or RBAC.
+This is "Role Based Access Control" or RBAC.
+Each role may have several users associated with it, where each of the users gains the specified type of permission.
+Teams may also be associated with a role, in which case all users who are members of the team receive the specified type of permission.

 ## Managing Roles with tower-cli